NateTheGreatt/bitECS/docs/INTRO.md

 ```

 Wrapping a component with the `Change` modifier creates a query which returns entities who are marked as changed since last call of the function:
+⚠ This performs an expensive diff.
+Use manual dirty flags for more performant mutation detection.
 ```js
 const changedPositionQuery = defineQuery([ Changed(Position) ])